The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Properties of the AGN Circumnuclear Dust Structures

 \subsection{Properties of Dust Grains}

-We now compare dust emission component sizes estimated from reverberation analysis with the theoretical dust sublimation radii for graphite and silicate grains (see Section~\ref{sec:sed-fit}).
-The bolometric luminosity of NGC 4151 is estimated to be $7\times10^{43}$ erg~s$^{-1}$ from the $\lambda F_\lambda(5100$\AA$)$ flux \citep{Kaspi2005}.
-Adopting $F_{\rm UV} = 0.165 F_{\rm tot}$ \citep{Risaliti2004} and putting the dust grains at their typical sublimating temperatures ($T_{sub, S}\sim1000$K and $T_{sub, C}\sim1500$K), Equations~\ref{eqn:sub_c}, \ref{eqn:sub_s} can be written as
+{ It is likely that the dust near an AGN can only survive in large grains \citep{Laor1993, Maiolino2001,baskin2018}.
+Our observations, which locate the sublimating grains in distance from the accretion disk, support this conclusion. } We take the bolometric luminosity of NGC 4151 to be $7\times10^{43}$ erg~s$^{-1}$ from the $\lambda F_\lambda(5100$\AA$)$ flux \citep{Kaspi2005}.
+Adopting $F_{\rm UV} = 0.165 F_{\rm tot}$ \citep{Risaliti2004} and putting the dust grains at their typical sublimating temperatures ($T_{sub, S}\sim1000$K and $T_{sub, C}\sim1500$K), equations~\ref{eqn:sub_c}, \ref{eqn:sub_s} give minimum survival grain sizes and can be written as

-If the torus is perfectly face-on to the observer, the two time lags as best measured in Interval C correspond to physical scales of about 0.033 pc and 0.076 pc, which would suggest grain sizes of about 0.07--0.08~$\mu m$ for both graphite and silicate grains, according to equations (13) and (14).
-These values are minima, since significantly smaller grains would sublimate quickly.
+The two time lags as measured in Interval C correspond to physical scales of about 0.033 pc and 0.076 pc, which would suggest grain sizes of $\gtrapprox$ 0.07--0.08~$\mu m$ for both graphite and silicate grains.
 These inferred grain sizes are an order of magnitude larger than typical small grains in the classical diffuse ISM \citep[e.g.,][]{Wein2001}.
-In fact, under the harsh environment of an AGN, the prevalence of such large grains is physically expected (e.g., \citealt{Laor1993}; \citealt{Maiolino2001}; \citealt{baskin2018}).